Notable People

 That is part of why she became such a durable figure.
 Judge Judy was not built around vulnerability, confession, or charm in the usual sense.
 It was built around controlled abrasion.
 Viewers were not tuning in because Sheindlin seemed warm.
 They were tuning in because she made ordinary disputes legible in a language of consequence.

-In that sense, Sheindlin did not just host a court show.
+In that sense, Sheindlin refined more than a court show.
 She refined a public character: the adult in the room who cannot be managed by spin.

 The format outlived syndication and moved into streaming